VannHungg/spring-boot-blog-application/README.md

 To use the application, you need to register an account first.
 You can choose either `ROLE_USER` or `ROLE_ADMIN` as your role.
 The default role is `ROLE_USER`.

 After registering, you can log in with your username and password.
-You will receive a JWT token that will be stored in your browser's local storage.

 As a user, you can create, edit, delete and view your own blog posts.
 You can also view other users' blog posts, but you cannot edit or delete them.
 You can also search blog posts by title, category or tag.